Verified Labels

 Confidential

-Applied to all confidential or classified Bulletins or Actors that are non-public and contain sensitive information.
-SJAC supervisors identify which items should be designated as Confidential.
+This will be applied to all "confidential" or "classified" Bulletins or Actors, non-public, and containing sensitive information.
+SJAC supervisors will identify which Bulletins and Actors should be designated as Confidential.

 Duplicate

-Documentation is an exact copy of another piece of documentation.
-For example, an Actor has been entered twice into the database by mistake, or the same video is uploaded by a second source.
+Documentation is a duplicate (exact copy) of another piece of documentation.
+For example, an Actor has been scrubbed twice into the database by mistake, or the same video is uploaded by a second source to YouTube.
+The duplicate Actor/Bulletin must be tagged with this label.

 WARNING

-When a duplicate video is found, check which video is the original using the publish date.
-If publish dates match, use Amnesty's YouTube DataViewer to find which was uploaded first.
+When a duplicate video is found, the two videos should be checked to establish which video is the original.
+This can be established using the publish date.
+If the two videos have the same publish date on YouTube, Amnesty's Youtube DataViewer can be used to find the video that was uploaded first to YouTube.

 False or Fake

 The credibility and/or authenticity of the documentation is questionable.
-Similar items can be discussed with other analysts.
+Similar items can be discussed with other DAs.

 Flagged

-Used to flag any Actor or Bulletin that needs further attention.
-For example, the item needs further work, the analyst is waiting for feedback, or the content is controversial and warrants team discussion.
+This Label is used to "flag" any Actor or Bulletin to indicate that it needs further attention.
+For example, the Actor or Bulletin needs further work, the DA is waiting for feedback or answers to questions, or the content is controversial and the DA wishes to discuss it with the team, etc.

 Graphic

-The documentation contains graphic content showing traumatic material: severe wounds or injuries, dead bodies, severe torture, or postmortem offences.
+The documentation contains graphic content.
+This means it shows traumatic material which has to do with severe wounds or injuries, dead bodies, severe torture or post-mortem offences, etc.

 Important

-Intentionally defined loosely to give analysts full discretion to identify data they believe is important for SJAC's scope of work.
+This Label is intentionally defined 'loosely' to give DAs full discretion to identify data which they believe is important for our scope of work.

 Irrelevant

-The documentation is not relevant to SJAC's mission of documenting violations to human rights, international criminal and humanitarian laws (war crimes) in Syria.
+This label should be used when the documentation is not relevant to the scope of SJAC's mission, which is documenting violations to: human rights, international criminal and humanitarian laws (war crimes) which took place in Syria.

-• Reports about humanitarian conditions in a refugee camp or town
+- Reports about humanitarian conditions in a Syrian refugee camp or a given Syrian town;

 Border Incidents

-The item is about an incident that occurred on Syrian borders and is related to neighboring countries' border guards.
+This label is used when the item is about an incident that occured on Syrian borders and is related to the neighboring countries' border guards.

 Low Quality

 Documentation is of low quality, hindering interpretation.
-For videos, poor quality or dark frames.
-For documents, poor scan quality (not for documents that are poorly written or hard to decipher).
+For videos, the video is of bad quality or contains dark frames.
+For documents, the scan has a poor quality (but this is NOT meant to be used when the document itself is poorly written or is hard to decipher).

 Need Assistance